The Linera banner

 Let's implement Service for our counter application.

-First, we want to generate the necessary boilerplate for implementing the service WIT interface, export the necessary resource types and functions so that the host (the process running the bytecode) can call the service.
-Happily, there is a macro to perform this code generation, so just add the following to service.rs:
+We need to generate the necessary boilerplate for implementing the service WIT interface, export the necessary resource types and functions so that the service can be executed.
+Fortunately, there is a macro to perform this code generation, so just add the following to service.rs:

 #[async_trait]